DomoApps/starter-kit/README.md

 - [x] configurable proxy
 - [ ] localization strategy
 - [ ] closure optimization as soon as it's ready for babel 6

+---

+# Domo Widgets (visualization components)
+Domo has a growing library of visualization components (we call them widgets) that we have developed over time and incorporated into the apps that we have created.
+These widgets are built on top of a charting library called [d3.js](http://d3js.org/) and a framework on top of d3.js called [d3.chart](http://misoproject.com/d3-chart/).
+In order to consume these widgets, you don't *need* to be very familiar with these libraries and frameworks although a familiarity would be helpful.

+These widgets are available to download as dependencies to your project via [NPM](https://www.npmjs.com/) and they are all name-spaced to the [@domoinc](https://www.npmjs.com/org/domoinc) organization.
+They are bundled as [UMD](https://github.com/umdjs/umd) modules so they should be consumable by most JavaScript bundlers and module systems (eg. RequireJS, Webpack, Browserify, Rollup).
+To see a list of all of our available widgets, simply navigate your browser to [https://www.npmjs.com/org/domoinc](https://www.npmjs.com/org/domoinc).